elvisisvan/KuniTux/TERMUX/Remote Access.md

 mosh --ssh="ssh -p 8022" 192.168.1.25
 ```

-##### Rsync
+## Rsync
-Rsycn is a tool for synchronizing files with remote hosts or local directories (or drives).
+Rsync is a tool to synchronize files with remote hosts or local directories (or drives).
 For better experience of using rsync, make sure that package `openssh` , or `dropbear` is installed.

 **Usage example**

-Sync your phots with PC:
+Sync your photos with PC:
 ```
-rsycn -av /sdcard/DCIM/ user@192.168.1.20:~/Pictures/Android/
+rsync -av /sdcard/DCIM/ user@192.168.1.20:~/Pictures/Android/
 ```

 Get photos from remote Android device:
 ```
-rsycn -av -e `ssh -p 80221' 192.168.1.3:/sdcard/DCIM /sdcard/DCIM
+rsync -av -e `ssh -p 80221' 192.168.1.3:/sdcard/DCIM /sdcard/DCIM
 ```

-Sync locla directories (e.g. from external sdcard to Termux home:)
+Sync local directories (e.g. from external sdcard to Termux home:)
 ```
 rsync -av /storage/0123-4567/myfiles ~/files
 ```

-You may want to see man page (`rsync`) to learn more about it’s usage.
+You may want to see manual page of `rsync` command to learn more about its usage.

-See Also
+# See also
 [Accessing Termux from the Internet](https://wiki.termux.com/wiki/Bypassing_NAT)
 [Connecting to termux with SSH over USB](https://glow.li/technology/2016/9/20/access-termux-via-usb/)